About The Vermont Women's Fund

 Outcomes & Strategies

-- invest in the economic security and career prospects of unemployed women or those earning less than a living wage, and/or
+Invest in the economic security and career prospects of unemployed women or those earning less than a living wage,

-- advance strategies that address systemic barriers to economic well-being and thriving in Vermont (e.g., education/training, childcare, transportation, access to health care, paid family leave, living wages, etc.).
+Advance strategies that address systemic barriers to economic well-being and thriving in Vermont (e.g., education/training, childcare, transportation, access to health care, paid family leave, living wages, etc.), and/or

 Proposals that include the following components will be prioritized:

-- Demonstration of how the proposed work will catalyze change and address systemic barriers and root cause.
+Demonstration of how the proposed work will influence change and address systemic barriers and root causes

 What We Don't Fund